Page Created: 7/28/2014 Last Modified: 5/1/2018 Last Generated: 5/1/2018

 I used to read 1960's era science books when I was around 6 years old.
 The books were already old by then (1976) and were from the dusty attic of the private school where my grandfather taught.
 He would let me read them at home.
 The attic was a fascinating place where old class projects from students of years past were still there, untouched.
 I remember seeing a Styrofoam solar system display with painted planets on rods.

-In one of the books, they showed children talking to each other using tin cans and string, the string would carry the vibrations of the sound wave to the other can.
-The children were neighbors talking to each other from apartment window to apartment window several stories up.
+In one of the books, they showed children talking to each other using tin cans and string; the string would carry the vibrations of the sound wave to the other can.
+I also remember seeing an illustration showing children who were neighbors across from each other in two urban apartment buildings (several stories up) passing paper messages to each other over a rope and pulley system.

 The idea was fascinating, a way of communicating without using the telephone.

-When I got older, I had a neighbor two houses down, and we couldn't always use the telephone to call him, especially late at night, when our parents thought it was too late to call each other.
-We could not afford walkie-talkies, and even so, you could not keep the cheap ones turned on for long since they were noisy and the 9-volt battery would not last long.
+When I got older, I had a neighbor in the suburbs two houses down, and we couldn't always use the telephone to call him, especially late at night when our parents thought it was too late to use the phone.
+We could not afford walkie-talkies, and even so, you could not keep the cheap ones turned on for long since they were noisy and the 9-volt battery drained fairly quickly.
 So I tried to devise another system to communicate.

-I realized the string idea was impractical at those distances but got the idea that we could use string to deliver written messages to him.
-He lived in a two-story, his bedroom window was up in the air.
-We lived at ground level, and there was a one-story neighbor who lived between us.
+I realized the tin can idea was impractical at those distances but got the idea that we could use string to deliver written messages to him.
+He lived in a two-story ranch-style house, his bedroom window was up in the air.
+We lived at ground level, also a ranch-style house, and there was a one-story neighbor who lived between us.

 And it did work.
 It took a long time to pull the string until it reached the other house.
-You would see the little capsule go up into the tree and then over the neighbors house, a little piece of paper in mid air...
+You would see the little capsule go up into the tree and over the neighbor's house, a little piece of paper in mid air...

 I can hear Bela Lugosi shouting Pull the string!

-Since the whole reason we did it was to communicate late at night when we couldn't use the phone, we had our window open without the screen at night so we could get our arms through to pull on the string.
+Since the whole reason we did it was to communicate late at night when we couldn't use the phone, we had our windows open without the screens at night so we could get our arms through to pull on the string.
 I forgot to plan for one thing...

 I hate mosquitoes to this day.

-The room got infested with mosquitoes since we had to have our window open for so long.
+The rooms got infested with mosquitoes since we had to have our windows open for so long.
 Needless to say, we got tired of using the system pretty quickly.

 I later bought some intercoms at Radio Shack for $15 and fantasized about connecting these between our houses.
-But it was hundreds of feet to the neighbors and I could not afford that much wire.
-And the wire it came with was very thin, so the resistance at distance would be high and I wasn't sure if it would work.
+But it was hundreds of feet to the neighbor, and I could not afford that much wire.
+And the wire it came with was very thin, so the resistance at distance would be high, and I wasn't sure if it would work.

 Then, one day, my neighbor's older brother mysteriously appeared and delivered to me the most wonderful gift.
 He threw a big coil of hundreds of feet of wire at my feet and said I could have it.
 It was old, used wire he got from some kind of home rehab project he was working on, and it was good, heavy-gauge, solid copper wire.